bahrus/chip-away/README.md

 ### Overridable Methods

+The `ChipAway` component provides three methods that can be overridden to customize behavior and rendering:

+#### `render()`
-- **`render()`** - Called when the component connects or when a select element changes.
-Clears existing chips and iterates through all selected options, calling `createChip()` for each select element with selections.
-Override this to customize the overall rendering flow.
+Called when the component connects or when a select element changes.
+This method clears existing chips and orchestrates the overall rendering flow by iterating through all selected options.

+**Override this to:**
+- Customize the overall rendering flow
+- Add custom logic before or after chips are rendered
+- Control how multiple select elements are processed

+#### `createChipsContainer(id, select, selectedOptions)`
-- **`createChip(id, select, selectedOptions)`** - Creates the HTML markup for a single select element's chips.
-Parameters:
+Creates the container element (fieldset) that holds all chips for a specific select element.

+**Parameters:**
 - `id` - The ID of the select element
+- `select` - The HTMLSelectElement reference
+- `selectedOptions` - Array of selected HTMLOptionElement objects

+**Returns:**
+- An HTMLElement to serve as the container for chips

+**Override this to:**
+- Change the container structure (e.g., use a `<div>` instead of `<fieldset>`)
+- Customize the legend/title element
+- Add additional metadata or styling to the container

+#### `createChip(id, select, selectedOptions, option, container)`
+Creates the HTML markup for a single chip representing one selected option.

+**Parameters:**
+- `id` - The ID of the select element
-  - `select` - The select element reference
+- `select` - The HTMLSelectElement reference
 - `selectedOptions` - Array of selected option elements

-  Override this method to customize the chip HTML structure.
+- `option` - The current HTMLOptionElement being rendered
+- `container` - The parent container element to append the chip to

+**Override this to:**
+- Customize individual chip HTML structure
+- Change styling or layout of chips
+- Modify button behavior or labels
+- Add additional elements or data attributes

+#### `createChips(id, select, selectedOptions)`
+Orchestrates the creation of all chips for a specific select element.
+Calls `createChipsContainer()` and then `createChip()` for each selected option.

+**Parameters:**
+- `id` - The ID of the select element
+- `select` - The HTMLSelectElement reference
+- `selectedOptions` - Array of selected option elements

+**Override this to:**
+- Customize how the container and chips are created together
+- Add custom processing or filtering of options
+- Control the order or grouping of chips

 ## License